maryamhashemi1995/MS-SEGMENTATION/README.md

 # MS-SEGMENTATION
-{Maryam Hashemi}, and Mahsa Akhbari, "Multiple Sclerosis (MS) lesion detection from Magnetic resonance imaging (MRI) using an adapted U-Net network.", 2021.
+Maryam Hashemi, and Mahsa Akhbari, "Delve into MS Lesion Area Exploration: a Modified Attention U-Net for MS Lesion Segmentation in MRI Scans.", 2021.